go-goyave/goyave/docs_src/src/guide/configuration.md

 ### Setting a value

 You can set a config value at runtime with the `config.Set(key, value)` function.
-Bear in mind that this change **temporary** and will be lost after your application restarts or if the config is reloaded.
+Bear in mind that this change is **temporary** and will be lost after your application restarts or if the config is reloaded.
 This function is mainly used for testing purposes.
 Values set using this function are still being validated: your application will panic and revert changes if the validation doesn't pass.

 Use `nil` to unset a value.